Tana Oy: History

-Kone-Jyrä Ltd was known for the cancelled Iraq deal.
-In the late 1980s, the Iraqi government wanted to buy 16 motorboats from the company but due to the Gulf War, the deal was cancelled.
+Kone-Jyrä Ltd was known for a cancelled Iraq deal.
+In the late 1980s, the Iraqi government wanted to buy 16 motorboats from the company, but due to the Gulf War, the deal was cancelled.
 A few of the boats were later used by the Finnish Society for the Saving of Shipwrecked Persons.

-Origin of name

-The word 'Tana' comes from the Finnish word 'tanakka' which is used in the sense of something being robust, reliable and durable.
+The word 'Tana' comes from the Finnish word 'tanakka', which is used in the sense of something being robust, reliable and durable.
 It refers to the modular structure of the TANA machines and their longevity.
 A Finnish word for compacting, 'tanata', comes from the TANA landfill compactors and is nowadays used to describe crushing and compacting waste.